chsWeb/where-to-eat/README.md

 1. Focus on user name input is causing zoom, implement meta zoom fix

 ### Enhancements
-1. Allow users to add new places to eat
+1. Allow users to add new places to eat.
+2. Add menu links.
-2. Remove shuffle, it's not needed, right?
+3. Remove shuffle, it's not needed, right?
-3. Remove Enable/Disable
+4. Remove Enable/Disable.
-4. Change "Pick for Me" to somehting better
+5. Change "Pick for Me" to somehting better.
-5. Fix lable on no repeats checkbox
+6. Fix lable on no repeats checkbox.
-6. increase contrast on name entry.
+7. increase contrast on name entry.